sdp-prover/sdp-prover.github.io/src/index.md

 |---------------------------------|-------|-------|---------|---------|---------|---------|

-We also experimented SDP with invalid entailments collected from the verification of buggy programs.
-In particular, we collect the entailments that an existing verifier Hip/Sleek could not prove (it returns the answer *unknown*).
-Then, we manually inspect to select only invalid entailments.
+We also experimented **SDP** with invalid entailments collected from the verification of buggy programs written in a C-like language.
+In particular, we first collected entailments that an existing verifier Hip/Sleek could not prove (it returns the answer *unknown*).
+Then, we manually inspected to select only invalid entailments.
 These entailments contain not only arithmetic constraints but also complicated data structures.
 Hence, most of them cannot be disproved by existing separation logic provers.
-In contrast, our prover SDP can efficiently disprove all of them in averagely 0.08 seconds per entailment.
-The detailed experiment of our prover SDP is shown in the below table.
+In contrast, our prover **SDP** efficiently disproved all of them in averagely 0.08 seconds per entailment.
+The details of this experiment as below.

 |--------------------|---------------------------------------|--------|-------|-------|---------------|----------|